+DECT™, PLUGTESTS™, UMTS™ and the ETSI logo are trademarks of ETSI registered for the benefit of its Members.
+3GPP™ and LTE™ are trademarks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners. oneM2M™ logo is a trademark of ETSI registered for the benefit of its Members and of the oneM2M Partners.
+GSM® and the GSM logo are trademarks registered and owned by the GSM Association.

 Foreword

-This Technical Specification (TS) has been produced by ETSI Technical Committee Smart Card Platform (SCP).
+This Technical Specification (TS) has been produced by ETSI Technical Committee Secure Element Technologies (SET).

 It is based on work originally done in the 3GPP in TSG-terminals WG3 and ETSI SMG.

-The contents of the present document are subject to continuing work within TC SCP and may change following formal TC SCP approval.
-If TC SCP modifies the contents of the present document, it will then be republished by ETSI with an identifying change of release date and an increase in version number as follows:
+The contents of the present document are subject to continuing work within TC SET and may change following formal TC SET approval.
+If TC SET modifies the contents of the present document, it will then be republished by ETSI with an identifying change of release date and an increase in version number as follows:

 Version x.y.z